 Imagine this — you want to share a document with your co-worker, but you don’t want other people to see it.
-Now what will you do?
+Now, what will you do?
 Well, the most obvious thing would be to convert that document into a PDF file and then password protect it.
 Right?
-So, here are some best way to password protect a PDF on the different platform.
+So, here is some best way to password protect a PDF on a different platform.

 Now, if you ask me, there is no point of setting an owner password since it can be easily bypass.
 For instance, if the user can see the document, they can also easily copy or print it by taking its screenshot and using a good OCR reader.
 So, here, we’ll focus only on user password or the password required to open a PDF file.
 So let’s get started.

 The most popular program to encrypt PDF in Windows is Adobe Acrobat.
 But, if you only want to password protect few PDF, there is no need to spend money on Adobe Acrobat.
 A free program like pPDFmate can do the same thing for you.